Scaranman/Portfolio-Site/content/en/project/GuestPass/index.md

 I then moved my designs to high fidelity in Figma.

-While in high fidelity, I decided to remove the email recipient field in the guest pass creation as I wanted users to be able to choose when they send the email to the recipient and not have it done automatically.
+While in high fidelity, I decided to remove the email recipient field in the guest pass creation process as I wanted users to be able to choose when they send the email to the recipient and not have it done automatically.

 <h3>Designing the Guest-Facing Guest Pass UI</h3>